-In accordance with Law 39/2015, of 1 October, on common administrative procedure of public administrations (LPACAP), public administrations (AAPP) must not require interested parties data or documents not required by regulations. applicable, which have been prepared by any Administration or which have previously been provided by the interested party to any Administration.
+In accordance with Law 39/2015, of October 1, on the common administrative procedure of the Public Administrations (LPACAP), the Public Administrations (AAPP) must not require data or documents not required by the regulatory regulations from the interested parties applicable, that have been drawn up by any Administration or that have been previously provided by the interested party to any Administration.

-As a preliminary matter, it is important that all AAPPs carry out a prior review of all the procedures available to the public, in order to identify the documentation that should not be required because it is in the possession of any AAPP and that will form part of the Catalog of Interoperable Data and Documents to be prepared by each AAPP.
+As a preliminary matter, it is important that all the AAPPs carry out a review of all the procedures available to citizens in advance, to identify those documents that should not be required because they are held by any AAPP and that will form part of the Catalog of Interoperable Data and Documents that each AAPP must prepare.
 In this case, it is advisable that the description of the procedure incorporates the documentation associated with the procedure that is already in the possession of the AAPP, thus avoiding that the interested party has to provide it.

-Despite this, we can find that the person concerned must provide documentation of a private nature, and alleges that he has already submitted it to another public administration.
+Despite this, we may find that the interested person must provide documentation of a private nature, and claims that he has already submitted it to another public administration.

-In order to be able to consider this case in the ordinary procedure, it will be necessary to include in the application forms a section in which the interested party can state this fact, indicating to us before which administrative body he presented the mentioned documents.
-It can also be useful for the purpose of locating the documentation, for the interested party to indicate on the form the entry number of the document or the date of submission.
+In order to be able to consider this case in the ordinary processing, it will be necessary to include in the application forms a section in which the interested party can state this fact, while indicating to us to which administrative body the aforementioned documents were presented.
+It can also be useful for the purpose of locating the documentation, that the interested party indicates the entry registration number of the document or the date of presentation on the form.

 Article 28.
 Documents provided by those interested in the administrative procedure.

-“3.
-Administrations should not require interested parties to submit original documents, unless, exceptionally, the applicable regulations provide otherwise.
+"3.
+The administrations must not require the interested parties to present original documents, unless, exceptionally, the applicable regulations establish otherwise.

-Likewise, public administrations do not require interested parties to provide data or documents not required by the applicable regulations or which have previously been provided by the interested party to any Administration.
-To this end, the interested party must indicate at what time and before which administrative body he submitted the aforementioned documents, and public administrations must request them electronically through their corporate networks or by consulting the data intermediation platforms or other electronic systems enabled for this purpose.
-It is presumed that such consultation is authorized by the interested parties unless the procedure expressly states their opposition or that the applicable special law requires express consent; in both cases, they must be informed in advance of their rights regarding the protection of personal data.
-Exceptionally, if the public administrations cannot obtain the aforementioned documents, they may ask the interested party to provide them again. ”
+Also, the public administrations do not require data or documents from the interested parties that are not required by the applicable regulations or that have been provided previously by the interested party to any Administration.
+For these purposes, the interested party must indicate at what time and to which administrative body he presented the aforementioned documents, and the public administrations must request them electronically through their corporate networks or by consulting the data brokerage platforms or other electronic systems enabled for the purpose.
+It is presumed that this consultation is authorized by the interested parties unless the procedure states their express opposition or that the applicable special law requires express consent; in both cases, they must be informed in advance of their rights regarding the protection of personal data.
+Exceptionally, if the public administrations cannot obtain the aforementioned documents, they can ask the interested party again to provide them."

 Article 53.
 Rights of those interested in the administrative procedure